What Is Modal Fabric & Is This Material Really Sustainable?

 Seeping the cellulose sheets breaks them down into crumb-size pieces.
 Immersing them in carbon disulfide produces an orange substance called sodium cellulose xanthate.

-This is the point at which modal goes beyond being a synthetic fibre and is considered to be a semi-synthetic fabric.
+This is the point at which the modal material goes beyond being a synthetic fabric and is considered to be a semi-synthetic fabric.

 After bleaching, washing, and drying, modal is ready to become that favorite t-shirt or new pair of undies.